-- A. That the Paekākāriki Community Board approve the following amendments to Standing Orders (as attached in Appendix 1): - A.1 amend Standing Order 11.1 (Community Board Meetings) to reflect that a quorum is achieved with a majority of members present (in person or via audio/audiovisual link). - A.2 amend Standing Order 13.8 (Member's status: Quorum) to reflect that members who attend meetings by electronic link will be counted as present for the purposes of a quorum.
+- A. That the Ōtaki Community Board approve the following amendments to Standing Orders (as attached in Appendix 1): - A.1 amend Standing Order 11.1 (Community Board Meetings) to reflect that a quorum is achieved with: - A.1.1 half of the members present (in person or via audio/audio visual link), where the number of members (including vacancies) is even; and - A.1.2 a majority of members present (in person or via audio/audiovisual link) where the number of members (including vacancies) is odd.

-- A.3 amend Standing Order 13.9 (Member's status: voting) to reflect that quorum is achieved by members present both in person and via audio/audiovisual link. - A.4 amend the definition section to state 'present at the meeting to constitute quorum'.
+- A.2 amend Standing Order 13.8 (Member's Status: Quorum) to reflect that members who attend meetings by electronic link will be counted as present for the purposes of a quorum. - A.3 amend Standing Order 13.9 (Member's Status: Voting) to reflect that quorum is achieved by members present both in person and via audio/audiovisual link. - A.4 amend the Definitions section to define 'present at the meeting to constitute quorum' as the member is to be present in person or via audio/audiovisual link.